-28 Jan Are Hair Extensions a Factor in Hair Loss and Baldness?
+28 Jan Do Hair Extensions Cause Hair Loss and Baldness?

 Hair loss is a common phenomenon that affects men and women as they age.
 Baldness can have a significant impact on an individual’s life.
 It can cause a loss of confidence, which can lead to low self-esteem and distress.